natqe/hooks-for-react/README.md

 ```
 ### **`useBounceAsync`**
 ---
-This hook is like `useOrderedAsync`(useasynceffect) but it will skip the effect if a new effect arrives.
+This hook is like [`useOrderedAsync`](useasynceffect) but it will skip the effect if a new effect arrives.

 **Note**: Use `useLayoutBounceAsync` for the layout effect version.